shrijit37/Trip-tribe/README.md

 If you'd like to contribute to Trip Tribe, please follow these guidelines:

 1. Fork the repository.
+2. Contact me at shrijitsrivastav@gmail.com
-2. Create a new branch for your feature or bug fix.
+3. Create a new branch for your feature or bug fix.
-3. Make your changes and test thoroughly.
+4. Make your changes and test thoroughly.
-4. Create a pull request with a clear description of your changes.
+5. Create a pull request with a clear description of your changes.

 ## License